-No committee unless authorized by an order of the council shall incur any expense, including, but not limited to, advertising and stenographic costs.
-Committee chairs requesting interpreter services will work with the staff director, recognizing there are budgetary limitations, to arrange for such services at the time of the meeting, working session, or hearing is scheduled.
-No committee meeting, working session, or hearing, except the committee of the whole, the committee on rules and administration, and the committee on ways and means, shall be conducted on the day of any regular meeting of the council.
-No committee, except the committee of the whole, committee on ways and means, or committee on rules and administration shall be allowed to schedule or conduct a meeting, working session, or hearing on the same day and time as a previously scheduled meeting of another committee.
+No committee, unless authorized by an order of the council, shall incur any expense, including, but not limited to, advertising and stenographic costs.
+Committee chairs requesting interpreter services will work with the staff director, recognizing there are budgetary limitations, to arrange for such services at the time the meeting, policy briefing, working session, or hearing is scheduled.
+No committee meeting, policy briefing, working session, or hearing, except the committee of the whole, the committee on rules and administration, and the committee on ways and means, shall be conducted on the day of any regular meeting of the council.
+No committee, except the committee of the whole, committee on ways and means, or committee on rules and administration shall be allowed to schedule or conduct a meeting, policy briefing, working session, or hearing on the same day and time as a previously scheduled meeting, policy briefing, working session, or hearing of another committee.

-No committee will hold any hearing, working session, or meeting after the last regular council meeting of the municipal year.
+No committee will hold any hearing, policy briefing, working session, or meeting after the last regular council meeting of the municipal year.